SananR/JustOnTime/doc/sprint0/PB.md

 - Verify that the organizer can sort the events by date, and current highest bid.

-29. As an event organizer, I want to be able to see my most recent events on the main page, so that I can be informed of them and access them quickly.
+29. As an event organizer, I want to be able to see my most recent events on the main page, so that I can be informed of them and access them quickly.<br/>
 Persona(s): Grace
 - Verify that on the main page there is a list of some of the current events.
 - Verify that the events display their name, date, and current highest bid.
 - Verify that the organizer can select an event to go to the event’s page.

-30. As an event organizer, I want to delete my account, so that I can protect my personal data.
+30. As an event organizer, I want to delete my account, so that I can protect my personal data.<br/>
 Persona(s): Grace
 - Verify that on the profile page there is a button to delete the account, and that once the button is pressed, there is an additional message asking the customer